Johanne101/holberton-solidity-project/assignment/ASSIGNMENT.md

 ### Questions

-If you have questions, post them in Q&A section of the discussion tab.
+If you have questions, post them in the Q&A section of the discussion tab.